tungstenfabric/tf-devstack/juju/README.md

 - CONTRAIL_CONTAINER_TAG - by default "master-latest"
 - CONTRAIL_DEPLOYER_CONTAINER_TAG - by default equal to CONTRAIL_CONTAINER_TAG
 - JUJU_REPO - path to contrail-charms, "$PWD/contrail-charms" by default
-- ORCHESTRATOR - orchestrator for deployment, "kubernetes" (default), "openstack" and "all" are supported
+- ORCHESTRATOR - orchestrator for deployment, "kubernetes" (default), "openstack" and "hybrid" are supported
 - CLOUD - cloud for juju deployment, "aws", "maas" and "manual" are supported, "manual" by default
 - CONTROL_NETWORK - The CIDR of the control network (e.g. 192.168.0.0/24).
 This network will be used for Contrail endpoints.
 If not specified, default network will be used.
 Optional.
 - DATA_NETWORK - network for data traffic of workload and for control traffic between compute nodes and control services.
 May be set as cidr or physical interface.
 Optional.